 With the open collaborative office concept now a standard in today’s office designs, what will the offices of tomorrow look like?

-Well-being means many things in the corporate world, and the idea continues to diversify and spread.
+The idea of well-being means many things in the corporate world, and it only continues to diversify and spread.
 Well-being is defined by Merriam-Webster as “the state of being happy, healthy, or prosperous,” which is now fully entrenched in office design as much as it is in your corporate health initiatives.
 The office spaces of tomorrow will increasingly inspire workers, improve overall wellness, and encourage comfort.
-Although this trend is new, it’s one of the fastest growing trends on our list.
+Although this trend is new, it’s one of the fastest-growing trends on our list.

 Nowhere is this shift towards well-being more evident than the meteoric rise of WELL and LEED.